Aiven-Open/klaw/README.md

 - [pnpm](https://pnpm.io/)  (>=18.0.0 <19.0.0)
 - [nodejs](https://nodejs.org/) (>=8.0.0 <9.0.0)

+If in doubt of the version you require locally you can see the information in [here](coral/package.json) under engines.

 ### Formatting

 Formatting can be tricky so to keep a consistent java code format throughout we use the spotless maven plugin.